 The University of Vermont, including its Schools and Colleges, seeks to maintain a safe learning, living, and working environment.
-To that end, the University of Vermont strictly prohibits discrimination against, and harassment of, its students, employees, and affiliates on the basis of an individual's membership in a legally protected category as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies.
+To that end, the University of Vermont strictly prohibits discrimination against, and harassment of, its students, employees, and affiliates on the basis of an individual's membership in a legally protected category as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies, as well as retaliation.
 Any act that falls within the definition of Sexual Misconduct constitutes discrimination or harassment and is a violation of this Policy.
-Furthermore, the University strictly prohibits retaliation.
+Furthermore, UVM makes extensive support resources and measures available to all members of the campus community to ensure access to the educational and work environment, irrespective of whether any resolution process is pursued.

-Individuals are strongly encouraged to disclose incidents of discrimination and harassment to the University's Office of Affirmative Action and Equal Opportunity (AAEO), and to University Police Services, as appropriate, immediately following their occurrence.
-The length of time between an incident and making a disclosure will not affect the willingness of the University to investigate the allegations or to provide support and other services.
-However, a prompt disclosure, and the preservation of evidence, may significantly impact the ability of the University to conduct a full investigation.
+Individuals are strongly encouraged to disclose incidents of discrimination and harassment to the University's Office of Equal Opportunity, and to University Police Services, as appropriate, immediately following their occurrence.
+The length of time between an incident and making a disclosure will not affect the willingness of the University to facilitate a resolution process or to provide support and other services.
+However, a prompt disclosure, and the preservation of evidence, will serve to maximize the efficacy of any investigation.

 The University seeks to remove any barriers to an individual or group in making a disclosure.
-The University recognizes that individuals who experience incidents of discrimination or harassment, in some circumstances, may be reluctant to disclose such conduct to the University because they fear that they themselves may be accused of policy violations specific to alcohol and drug offenses, such as underage drinking or drug use at the time of the incident.
-Accordingly, if the University learns of personal consumption of alcohol or drugs via a disclosure, formal complaint, or investigation of a complaint, the University will not use this information in a disciplinary process against the complainant or any witness unless the conduct placed the health or safety of any other person at risk.
-For example, this provision will not protect from disciplinary action an individual who knowingly serves alcohol or administers drugs to Complainant in order to facilitate conduct prohibited by this Policy.
+The University recognizes that individuals who experience incidents of discrimination or harassment, in some circumstances, may be reluctant to disclose such conduct to the University because they fear that they themselves may be accused of policy violations, such as underage drinking or drug use at the time of the incident.
+Accordingly, if the University learns of personal consumption of alcohol or drugs or other ancillary policy violations via a disclosure or resolution process, the University will not use this information in a disciplinary process against the complainant, respondent or any witness unless the conduct placed the health or safety of any other person at risk.
+For example, this provision will not protect from disciplinary action an individual who knowingly serves alcohol or administers drugs to another person in order to facilitate conduct prohibited by this Policy.